 - 7To test this, just open a web browser and make sure you can see web pages.In about 10 seconds, but not more than 30, you should connect to the Hotspot.

 How to Connect an iMac, Mac, or Macbook to My Hotspot

-To connect to any network on the Mac OSX system, you simply click the wireless network signal icon at the top of the screen, and follow a few simple steps.
-It really is that easy.
-Here are the steps, with screen shots:
+To connect to any network on the Mac OSX system, you simply click the wireless network signal icon at the top of the screen and follow a few simple steps.
+Here are the steps, with screenshots:

 - 2In this case, we're going to use our AndroidAP connection again.Select the wireless Hotspot you would like to connect to.